 Table of contents

 Plaque on your teeth is a nasty phenomenon.
-It makes your teeth rough and plaque on teeth also causes cavities, dental problems and related oral misery.
+It makes your teeth rough and plaque on teeth also causes cavities, make your stinky coffee breath worse and cause dental problems and related oral misery.
 But what exactly causes plaque on teeth?
 And what causes plaque build-up?
 In this article, we take a closer look at these questions.

 A major cause of plaque is tiny leftover food in the mouth, which, together with bacteria, carbohydrates and saliva, lead to dental plaque.
 What else causes plaque?
 It happens next.
 The growing bacteria in the mouth cause sugar (which comes from food and drink leftovers) to be converted into acids, which attack tooth enamel and weaken it.
 And this, in turn, can lead to what the industry calls dental erosion: the enamel is weakened, which can lead to dental problems such as cavities, deterioration of tooth roots and, in severe cases, teeth rotting and falling out.
 Plaque can also cause you to have inflamed gums.